Author

 Diversification strategy

 The company serves clients that primarily operate in the oil and gas industry and are based on the Point Lisas Industrial Estate; services include civil works, facilities management, heavy equipment rental and the supply of skilled and unskilled labour.
-Chinpire O’Reilly recognises that the business needs to diversify its client base beyond the energy sector, so it is moving into other sectors, including construction and industries that are not soley dependent on a gas supply from the local government.
+Chinpire O’Reilly recognises that the business needs to diversify its client base beyond the energy sector, so it is moving into other sectors, including construction and industries that are not solely dependent on a gas supply from the local government.

 Ultimately, Chinpire O’Reilly’s goal is that her children will have the opportunity to join a healthy company.
 ‘A family business has its pros and cons,’ she says.
 ‘Emotions run deep and sometimes prevent the best business decisions from being made.
 Structures, policies, procedures and systems remove the emotional elements from decision-making.’